mrmarbles/stringrouter/README.md

 ### Using Custom Matching Rules

 There will be cases when you'll want to hone how matches are considered for any provided pattern.
-This can be done easily by providing a regular expression inside of your URL variable
+This can be done easily by providing a regular expression inside of your string variable;

 ```javascript
 router.bindPattern('/user/{id:[0-9]{5}}');